hydpy-dev/hydpy/hydpy/docs/index.rst

 =====

 :ref:`HydPy` is an interactive framework for developing and applying different types of hydrological models.
-It was orginally developed at the `Ruhr-University Bochum`_ for specific research purposes.
+It was originally developed at the `Ruhr-University Bochum`_ for specific research purposes.
 Later it was extended on behalf of the `German Federal Institute of Hydrology`_ in order to be applicable in practical applications like runoff forecasting in large river basins.
 Now it is being maintained by `Björnsen Consulting Engineers`_.

-:ref:`HydPy` is thought as a modern open source software.
+:ref:`HydPy` is intended to be a modern open source software.
 It is based on the programming language `Python`_, which is commonly used in many scientific fields.
 Through using different well-established `Python`_ libraries and design principles, high quality and transparency